Quantum memories for squeezed and coherent superpositions in a driven-dissipative nonlinear oscillator: Quantum Associative Memory

 where $\rho(t)$ is the density matrix at time $t$.
 To obtain reliable statistics, we repeat the entire procedure for different initial states, generating 500 realizations, and calculate the average success probability over these realizations.

-In \cref{fig:success_probability}, we show the success probability for an oscillator with mean photon number $\ev{\hat{n}} = 4,8,12$ and $16$.
+In \cref{fig:success_probability} we show the success probability for an oscillator with mean photon number $\ev{\hat{n}} = 4,8,12$ and $16$.
 The error bars correspond to the standard deviation of the success probability that is averaged for the 500 trajectories.
-We include a horizontal black line that represents the success probability you would obtain by random guessing the lobe, that is, $1 / n$.
-In other words, the state is a statistical mixture of all lobes (see \cref{eq:steadystate_weak}).
+We include a horizontal black line that represents the success probability one would obtain by randomly guessing the lobe, that is, $1 / n$.
+In other words, the state is a statistical mixture of all lobes [see \cref{eq:steadystate_weak}].

 In general, we can see that the success probability tends to increase as the mean number of photons increases.
-This is expected since the discrimination between the lobes improves the further they are from the center and from each other.
-Moreover, in the large amplitude regime, the metastable states are well approximated by squeezed states as we saw in \cref{sec:squeezing}.
+This is expected since the discrimination between the lobes improves the further they are from the center and each other.
+Moreover, in the large-amplitude regime, the metastable states are well approximated by squeezed states as we saw in \cref{sec:squeezing}.
 Thus, the POVM used for state discrimination of squeezed states is optimal.